-Signs of Nursing Home Abuse and Neglect
+What Are the Signs of Nursing Home Abuse and Neglect?

 - Poor personal grooming: unchanged bandages, unchanged or soiled clothing

-- Unmanaged symptoms such as: pain, agitation, and combativeness
+- Unmanaged symptoms, such as pain, agitation, and combativeness

 - Unexplained health issues: bruising, dehydration/malnutrition, weight loss, pressure sores, unexpected death or hospitalization

-Types of Nursing Home Abuse and Neglect
+Types of Nursing Home Abuse and Negligence

 What to Do if You Suspect Nursing Home Abuse

-These solutions may help your loved one in the short term.
 If abuse or neglect is occurring or if your loved one is being exploited, a criminal investigation and charges against the people involved in the abuse may result.

 Steps to File a Nursing Home Abuse Lawsuit